Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/RefApp-Framework.md

 Currently layers are available for:

-- WiFi using CMSIS-Driver with built-in TCP/IP stack
+- WiFi using CMSIS-Driver with built-in TCP/IP stack.
-- Networking middleware over Ethernet (using Ethernet CMSIS-Driver) or WiFi (using WiFi CMSIS-Driver in bypass mode)
-- lwIP middleware over Ethernet (using Ethernet CMSIS-Driver)
+- TCP/IP middleware over Ethernet (using Ethernet CMSIS-Driver).
 - VSocket over Arm Virtual Hardware (AVH).

 The IoT Socket is initialized and started from the application by calling the following function: